core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Security Considerations
 =======================

+General CoAP security considerations apply.
+Exceeding those in {{Section 11 of RFC7252}}, the request patterns of DoC make it likely that long-lived security contexts are maintained:
+{{amp-0rtt}} goes into more detail on what needs to be done when those are resumed from a new endpoint.

 When using unencrypted CoAP (see {{sec:unencrypted-coap}}), setting the ID of a DNS message to 0 as specified in {{sec:req-caching}} opens the DNS cache of a DoC client to cache poisoning attacks via response spoofing.